uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/error_handling.rst

      - Reports errors occurred during interaction with OS facilities.
      - No
    * - ``oneapi::dal::internal_error``
-     - Reports all runtime errors that couldn't be assigned to other inheritors.
+     - Reports all runtime errors that could not be assigned to other inheritors.
      - No

 All memory allocation errors are represented by ``oneapi::dal::bad_alloc``.
 They